tango8/Cheese-String-Project/README.md

 2. The user inputs any cheese properties that they want a suggestion for, e.g. 'hard german'

-3. The program takes and processes data from the predefined urls(listet below) and any extra urls given as a string
+3. The program takes and processes data from the predefined urls(listed below) and any extra urls given as a string

    * List of Spanish Cheeses Wikipedia
    * List of Italian Cheeses Wikipedia